7yassinabdelkhaleq-arch/7yassinabdelkhaleq-arch/README.md

 ## 🚀 About Me

 I'm a passionate **Frontend Developer** learning to build beautiful and responsive web applications.
 I love turning ideas into reality through code and exploring new technologies.
-Currently focused on mastering modern frontend technologies and best practices.
+Currently focused on mastering modern frontend technologies and best practices with **Angular as my primary framework**.

 ---